Ionic Protocol (ION) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ionic Protocol Historical Price

-According to the latest data gathered on Ionic Protocol live price page, the current price of Ionic Protocol is 0USD.
-The circulating supply of Ionic Protocol(ION) is 301.58M ION , giving it a market capitalization of $276.79K.
+According to the latest data gathered on Ionic Protocol live price page, the current price of Ionic Protocol is 0.0009182USD.
+The circulating supply of Ionic Protocol(ION) is 301.58M ION , giving it a market capitalization of $276.83K.

 The Ionic Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ION based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.